 A cancer diagnosis is undoubtedly one of the most devastating news anyone can receive.
 Finding out you have:

 is oftentimes incredibly shocking.
-Daily life changes radically for recently diagnosed cancer patients, as they have to focus primarily on their health and treatment, which brings about a lot of anxiety, frustration, stress and anger.
+Daily life changes radically for recently diagnosed cancer patients, as you have to focus primarily on their health and treatment, which brings about a lot of anxiety, frustration, stress, and anger.
 Struggling with cancer requires tremendous emotional strength and can be very exhausting at times.
-There are numerous obstacles which may appear along the way, from ineffective treatment and financial troubles to deteriorated personal relationships.
+There are numerous obstacles that may appear along the way, from ineffective treatment and financial troubles to deteriorated personal relationships.